muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76T62)
-- Refactor: handling of axis input and tracking of calibrated and curve data is now centralized.
+- API: axis input and tracking of calibrated and curve data refactored and centralized to a common API.
 - New: axis repeaters will include multiple channels.
 The base channel is the output value.
 If the output value has transforms, they will be displayed as additional channels (bars).
 If the input is both calibrated and curved, the repeater will display three bars, output, calibrated and curved.
 GremlinEx applies calibration first, followed by curves.
 This was added to better visualize axis data and transforms at design time.
+- Changed: Input viewer time graph has +1 at the top, matching the usual orientation of the Cartesian coordinate system and the repeaters.
+- issue: duplicated tab names
+- issue: reorder of tabs
+- Improved: vjoy remap design time performance.

 ### (m76T61A)